emillub/IT1901_Informatikk_Prosjektarbeid/docs/ReadMeRestapi.md

   * This function does not take any parameters because the necessary information is in "Library.json."
 The function accesses this file and creates instances of core classes based on the information in the JSON file.

 ### Hosting the server
-This is done through the spring framework and an instance of a new server is created through the "BookappModelApplication"-file.
+This is done through the spring framework and an instance of a new server is created through the "ApiApplication"-file.
 This is a single method object that initialaizes and opens the server on the local network.

 ### HTTP Handeling
 We have implemented our own restAPI which handles HTTP messages.
-This is done through four functions in the "BookappModelController":
+This is done through four functions in the "ApiController":
 * ```getBook()```
   * This function does not take parameters but upon receiving a HTTP Get request message, it returns a List<Book>-object through a HTTP response.
 * ```postReview()```